The 50 most polluted roads in the UK are all in London. Even number 50 on the list is two and a half times the legal EU level.

 Civil Service FC and Polytechnic FC, both based in Chiswick, west London, will play a competitive Southern Amateur League fixture in the gardens of the famous landmark.

 The Queen gave her permission for the match and Wembley groundsman Tony Stones and his team have worked with the royal household gardeners to create a pitch in the 39-acre garden.

 Prince William will host the event and present medals to 150 grassroots volunteers in recognition of their dedication to the sport.

-Buckingham Palace will host its first ever official football match as part of The Football Association's 150th anniversary celebrations.
+The game at Buckingham Palace will form part of the the Football Association's 150th anniversary celebrations.